SummaryRead the full fact sheet

 Treatment for sunburn

-There is no cure for sunburn except time and patience.
+There is no cure for the symptoms of sunburn except time and patience.
 Treatment aims to help manage the symptoms while the body heals.
 Suggestions include:

 - Drink plenty of water, because spending time in the sun can lead to dehydration as well as sunburn.